 Sqr(a − b) * Sqr (b − a) = i2 * Sqr(b − a) * Sqr (a − b).

 Since i2 = −1 and the other components of each side are identical, it follows that 1 = −1.
-It easily follows that every minus sign can be replaced by a plus, all debits are credits, all liabilities are assets, and the Pope is Jewish.
+It then easily follows that every minus sign can be replaced by a plus, all debits are credits, all liabilities are assets, and the Pope is Jewish.
 (Proof of the latter: Since 1 = −1, adding 3 to each side gives 4 = 2.
 Halving both sides, 2 = 1.
 Now, the Pope and Jackie Mason — who is Jewish — are two people, therefore they are one person, therefore the Pope is Jewish.)

 Where is the logical flaw?